-As a condition to invoking the NESAS DRP, the appellant agree to hold the GSMA and the aforementioned individuals involved in rendering a ruling/decision harmless from any and all GSM Association Non-confidential liabilities or damages arising from or related to the appellants invocation of the NESAS Dispute Resolution Process and associated matters.
+As a condition to invoking the NESAS DRP, the appellant agree to hold the GSMA and the aforementioned individuals involved in rendering a ruling/decision harmless from any and all liabilities or damages arising from or related to the appellants invocation of the NESAS Dispute Resolution Process and associated matters.

-1. FS.14 [4] and FS.15 [5] define the NESAS dispute resolution process.
+FS.14 [4] and FS.15 [5] follow the NESAS dispute resolution process defined here.
 Stakeholders who raise a dispute need to follow this process.

-3.7 Scope of NESAS
+3.9 Extent of NESAS